 If you act as the agent and engage the cleaner on the landlord’s behalf passing on the cost, then it doesn’t count.
-But if you charge the cleaning in your own name, then it does.
+But if you engage the cleaner in your own name (probably adding a margin), then it does.

-How do you know whether you act in your own name or as an agent on the landlord’s behalf when it comes to cleaning?
+How do you know whether you act in your own name or as an agent on the landlord’s behalf?
+If

-If your agency contract says that you will procure cleaning services on the landlord’s behalf, you act as an agent.
+1 – your agency contract says that you will procure the service or goods on the landlord’s behalf, you act as an agent.
 If it doesn’t, you probably act in your own name.

-If the cleaner’s invoice is addressed to the landlord, you act as an agent.
-Addressed to you probably act in your own name.
+2 – the invoice is addressed to the landlord, you act as an agent.
+Addressed to you, you probably act in your own name.

-If you attach a copy of the cleaner’s invoice to the rental statement, you probably act as an agent.
+3 – you attach a copy of the invoice or bill to the rental statement, you probably act as an agent.
 If you don’t, you probably act in your own name.

-If you on-charge exactly what the cleaners invoiced, you probably act as an agent.
-Charging an additional margin on cleaning means that you are probably acting in your own name.
+4 – you on-charge exactly what is invoiced, you probably act as an agent.
+Charging an additional margin you are probably acting in your own name.